Not sure where to stay in Florence? Here’s an overview of the main neighborhoods and a selection of some of the best hotels in Florence.

 The Santa Croce district is the perfect area to stay in Florence if you want to experience more local life.
 Here, you’ll find small cafès where residents gather, tiny bakeries, and a few excellent restaurants.
 The Sant’Ambrogio market is definitely worth visiting to spot the locals buying groceries and delicacies at the stalls.

 Piazzale Michelangelo (and surroundings)

-The wide esplanade on the hill overlooking the city is one of the best spots for amazing views of Florence at sunset.
+The vast esplanade on the hill overlooking the city is one of the best spots for amazing views of Florence at sunset.
 The area around Piazzale Michelangelo is the ideal place to stay in Florence if you want to avoid the crowds and enjoy the charming countryside.
 Although it’ll take you some time, you can still walk to the historical center.
 Alternatively, you can rely on public transportation, especially when going back and uphill.

-Piazzale Michelangelo and its surrounding are also an excellent option if you’re traveling by car since finding a parking spot in Florence center is difficult and pricey.
+Piazzale Michelangelo and its surrounding are also an excellent option if you’re traveling by car since finding a parking spot in the Florence center is difficult and pricey.